How did a virus begin in a small village somewhere in China? Was the sauce the source?

 Li looked doubtful and was about to refuse.

 “I won’t tell anyone the master himself blew this.”
 Wang promised.

-Li nodded, handing over the blue glass.
+Li nodded before he handed over the blue glass.

 “He wasn't like himself yesterday,” she told a workmate, “He looked very sick.”